rkujawa/unix-shell-exercises/awk-basic/instructions.md

 In the work directory, prepare an awk script `report-income.awk` which outputs (on stdout) a report based on data from `invoices.txt` file.

-The `invoices.txt` is a file in CSV format, containing information about payment made by your clients.
+The `invoices.txt` is a file in CSV format (with `;` as separator), containing information about payment made by your clients.
 Each line represents a separate payment.
 The columns (starting with leftmost) have the following meaning:

 - Numeric ID of the invoice.
 - ID of the client.